Value of Information in Feedback Control: Quantification: Introduction

-However, there exist a number of studies that have addressed optimal event-triggered control, and characterized the optimal control policies~\cite{molin2013, molin2010, ramesh2013, demirel2017}.
-In particular, Molin and Hirche~\cite{molin2013, molin2010} investigated optimal event-triggered control with perfect and imperfect information, and showed that the optimal control policy is a certainty-equivalence policy while assuming that the triggering policy is a function of primitive variables.
-Ramesh~\emph{et~al.}~\cite{ramesh2013} studied dual effect in optimal event-triggered control with perfect information, and proved that the dual effect in general exists.
-In addition, they showed that the certainty-equivalence principle holds if and only if the triggering policy is independent of the control policy.
-Recently, Demirel~\emph{et~al.}~\cite{demirel2017} addressed optimal event-triggered control with imperfect information by adopting a stochastic triggering policy that is independent of the control policy, and proved that the optimal control policy is a certainty-equivalence policy.
-Unlike these studies, in addition to scrutinizing the notion of value of information in optimal event-triggered control, we herein characterize both optimal triggering policy and optimal control policy such that the corresponding policy profile represents a Nash equilibrium.
-Besides, we synthesize a closed-form suboptimal triggering policy with a performance guarantee that can readily be implemented.
-We cover both perfect and imperfect information, and show that our analysis is tractable and also extensible to high-order systems.
+In the joint design of the event trigger and the controller, a separation between estimation and control is not given a priori.
+Therefore, the above results on optimal event-triggered estimation do not apply directly to optimal event-triggered control.
+There exist, however, a number of works that have specifically addressed optimal event-triggered control, and found optimal control policies~\cite{molin2013, ramesh2013, demirel2018}.
+In particular, Molin and Hirche~\cite{molin2013} investigated the optimal event-triggered control of a Gauss--Markov process with perfect information, and showed that the optimal control policy is certainty equivalent when the triggering policy is reparametrizable in terms of primitive random variables.
+Ramesh~\emph{et~al.}~\cite{ramesh2013} studied the dual effect in the optimal event-triggered control of a Gauss--Markov process with perfect information, and proved that the dual effect generally exists.
+They also proved that the certainty equivalence principle holds if and only if the triggering policy is independent of the control policy.
+Later, Demirel~\emph{et~al.}~\cite{demirel2018} addressed the optimal event-triggered control of a Gauss--Markov process with imperfect information by adopting a stochastic triggering policy that preserves the Gaussianity of the conditional distribution, and showed that the optimal control policy remains certainty equivalent.

-A special class of event-triggered estimation and event-triggered control is sensor scheduling in which open-loop triggering policies are employed.
-Sensor scheduling can be traced back to the 1970s.
-However, recently Trimpe and D'Andrea~\cite{trimpe2014} and Leong~\emph{et~al.}~\cite{leong2018} adopted sensor scheduling for networked control systems, and obtained open-loop triggering policies in terms of the estimation error covariances.
-It is also worth mentioning that in a rather different setup from what we consider in this study, Antunes and Heemels~\cite{antunes2014} considered a networked control system in which the event trigger and controller are both collocated with the sensor, and control inputs are to be transmitted to the process.
-They proposed an approximation algorithm, and showed that a performance improvement with respect to periodic control can be guaranteed.
-Our approximation algorithm is inspired by this idea.
-Nevertheless, herein unlike the above work, the event trigger and controller are distributed.